Our Banana Muffin Recipe is so good you won’t believe how healthy it really is.

 - In a large bowl, mix up all the dry ingredients: almond flour, baking soda, salt, cinnamon.

-- In a medium-sized bowl, mush up the banana, add the eggs, coconut oil, vanilla, and honey.
+- In a medium-sizedย bowl, mush up the banana, add the eggs, coconut oil, vanilla, and honey.

 - Mix the wet ingredients into the dry, but do it by hand.

-- Now I'm new to the Paleo way of baking, but if you've made muffins before, you know where I'm going.
-Muffins don't like to be overmixed, so I applied the same principle here.
-Just enough mixing to combine the wet and dry.
+- Now I’m new to the Paleo way of baking, but if you’ve made muffins before, you know where I’m going.ย Muffins don’t like to be overmixed, so I applied the same principle here.ย Just enough mixing to combine the wet and dry.

 - Stir in the chopped walnuts, but keep a 2 tbsp. back to sprinkle on the tops before baking.